DATE in Excel (Table of Contents)

-Assume you are in a welfare team of the company and you need to send birthday emails to your employees if there are any birthdays.
-Sending each one of them is a tedious task.
-So here, I have developed a code to auto, send birthday wishes.
+Assume you are in the welfare team of the company, and you need to send birthday emails to your employees if there are any birthdays.
+However, sending each one of them is a tedious task.
+So here, I have developed a code to auto-send birthday wishes.

 Below is the list of employees and their birthdays.

 I have already written a code to send the birthday emails to everyone if there is any birthday today.

 Write the above in your VBA module and save the workbook as a macro-enabled workbook.

 Once the above code is written on the VBA module, save the workbook.